abhishekgit03/dqn-hunter/README.md

-# DeepRL — Blob Arena
+# DeepRL — DQN Hunter

 A Deep Q-Network (DQN) reinforcement learning project where an AI agent learns to hunt prey in a 2D arena.
 Train the agent and watch it play in real-time through a browser-based visualizer.